FindingsWhat we're learning from Effective Camp Research

 Effective Camp Research Project Findings

 The Effective Camp Research Project set out to answer: What is the impact of the one-week summer camp experience on the lives of the primary participants and their supporting networks?
 The project began in summer 2015 at 3 camps in Wisconsin, using the methodology of grounded theory in order to deeply listen to campers, parents, directors, summer staff members, and area church professionals.
 It was from this deeply embedded research that we uncovered what we call the 5 fundamental characteristics of Christian summer camp: safe, participatory, relational, away from home, and faith-centered.
 Following the initial research, we began surveying summer campers on the first day, last day, and 2 months following camp to determine growth and lasting impact.
 We have now surveyed more than 7000 campers and 2000 parents at 37 camps in 13 states and in Canada.
 It turns out that some effects of the camp experience tend to wear off in the weeks following camp, but there is compelling evidence for lasting change in several camp outcomes.
 Knowing how your camp is doing when it comes to these lasting outcomes can help you improve your programs, motivate your constituency, and strengthen your partnerships with congregations and families.
 Learn more here if you’d like the ECRP Research Team to conduct research at your camp, providing you with valuable learning about your context, and offering a greater data set to the overall project.

-This four-page document sums up the important learnings from the first phase of the research.
+This four-page document sums up the important learnings from the first two phases of the research.

 Read the Full Report, a 21-page PDF detailing the key findings from the initial phase of the research project.